gemramarcin/shopProject/README.md

 * [Setup](#setup)

 ## General info
-This project was created to learn Spring, JWT standard, creating simple tests using JUnit and implementing CRUD operations using Spring Data.
+This project was created to learn Spring, JWT standard, creating simple tests using JUnit, caching in Spring and implementing CRUD operations using Spring Data.

 ## Technologies
 Project is created with: